arussellk/arussellk.github.io/_posts/2022-08-28-timezones.md

 console.log(txnDate); // 2022-05-01
 ```

-Knowing the country where the transaction took place is enough information for
+Knowing the country where a transaction took place is enough information to
-countries which only have one timezone.
+unambiguously find the transaction date for countries which only have one
+timezone.
 Since the bank that sent this data response is based in GB,
 including just the country in the
 API response is sufficient for many of their users.
+However, the code above is incomplete for countries which have more than one
+timezone (e.g., the United States).

 # What about transactions in the US?